ihyunnam/ihyunnam.github.io/_pages/about.md

 Email me at ihyun [at] stanford [dot] edu.

 ## Misc <a id="misc"></a>
-These are just some of the writings that I enjoyed reading & that continue to impact my work!
+These are some of the writings that I enjoyed reading and that continue to impact my work.
 <br>[The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf)
 <br>[You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)